daironcastellanos/FOTO/Sprint 4.md

 To effectively utilize the GET, POST, and DELETE methods in the backend API, we defined API endpoints corresponding to desired actions, such as creating, retrieving, or deleting resources.
 We implemented HTTP handlers for each endpoint, using the appropriate method to perform the corresponding action.
 To ensure the handlers worked correctly, we wrote test cases using Go's built-in testing package, verifying that they returned expected results.
 This approach was applied to all three methods, resulting in a robust and reliable backend API.

-#### Conclusion
+### Conclusion
-The back-end team developed a robust API for managing user data, including creation, retrieval, and profile updates, as well as handling follower/following relationships and finding nearby users.
-The API utilizes GET, POST, and DELETE methods for flexibility.
-Unit tests were created using Go's built-in testing package to ensure reliability and accurate user data retrieval.
-Comprehensive documentation and useful commands were provided, facilitating a seamless experience for developers working with the API, ultimately leading to a scalable and reliable back-end system.
+Sprint 4 has brought significant enhancements to the backend API by introducing new user endpoints, additional user-related features, and a nearby users endpoint.
+These updates streamline actions such as creating, retrieving, and updating users, as well as managing follower and following lists.
+The provided documentation and commands facilitate package installation, running unit tests, and executing the backend application.
+Through rigorous testing and verification, the quality and reliability of the backend API have been effectively bolstered, resulting in a robust and user-friendly experience.